Saturday, 25 March 2023

 March 26 Fantasy rock city and hidden valleys, llamas and dainty plants

 Today was a day of rocks and valleys and other surprises.
-So much of what we are seeing is off the road, off the beaten track and today was no exception.
-First stop we headed beyond a tiny llama-herders community, probably one family.
-Once passed the dwellings and yards, we headed into a breathtakingly beautiful, gentle valley.
+So much of what we have seen so far has been off the beaten track and today was no exception.
+First stop was a stunnng valley beyond a small llama-herders' community (most likely one family unit).
+Once past the dwellings and yards, we headed into a breathtakingly beautiful, tranquil valley.
 Not a soul in sight anywhere – the silence was heavenly.
 Of course we got out and walked.

 The valley was covered in peat moss with rivulets meandering through

-Lindsay and Freddy finally came back (Lindsay was quietly a bit altitude-stressed).
-He’d seen a chinchilla (long tailed rabbit), Andean foxes, lots of birds and was happy.
+Lindsay and Freddy finally came back (Lindsay was a bit altitude-stressed but keeoing it quiet).
+He’d seen a Chinchilla (long tailed rabbit), Andean foxes, lots of birds and was happy.
 Back in the car we headed for an amazing, jumbled bastion of eroded rocks which Freddy called ‘rock city’.

-We wandered through weird and wonderful, unlikely shapes and teetering boulders.
+We tip-toed through weird and wonderful, unlikely shapes and teetering boulders.
 I found lots of tiny plants and flowers tucked into crevasses and cracks.

-These are yareta.
-Bottom L densely packed tiny leaves with we flowers.
+These are Yareta.
+Bottom L densely packed tiny leaves with were flowers.
 Bottom R some of the resin from the plant

-And a number of the strange moss-like plants that I had seen in the valley and had puzzled over.
-It was a moss-like cushion often spreading.
-Turns out it’s called a yareta, a cushion plant.
-They grow very slowly, many only 1mm per year, and can grown up to 6m.
+I saw a number of large cushion-like 'mosses' often spreading, the same as I had seen in the valley and had puzzled over.
+It’s called a Yareta, a cushion plant.
+They grow very slowly, many only 1mm per year, and can spread up to 6m.
 Many are estimated to be over 3,000 years old.
-Freddy told me that during the war when fuel was scare they were used instead of coal.
+Freddy told me that during the war when fuel was scarce they were used instead of coal.
 Fortunately their very slow growth makes the traditional practice of harvesting it for fuel unsustainable which is a relief.
-Evidently the menthol-like ' resin’ they exude has been traditional used for medicine.
-Incidentally they are native to South America and grow quite happily at high altitude – which is where we were!
+Evidently the menthol-like 'resin’ they exude has been traditionally used for medicine.
+Incidentally they are native to South America and grow quite happily at high altitude – which is esactly where we were!
 You can imagine I was in my element photographing tiny flowers amongst the rocks and lava.

 In the background is a wall of lava

 We headed for the tiny village of San Cristobal for lunch.
-This village was an eye opener for us.
-In order to reopen a mine, or extend it, BHP rebuilt and revitalised the town.
+This village was an eye-opener for us.
+In order to reopen a mine, or rather to extend it, BHP moved, rebuilt and revitalised this town.
 That entailed shifting the church stone by stone because it was sitting over a huge silver/tin deposit.
-It is a huge concern with an open-pit silver, lead and zinc mine near the town.
-They brought in services and schools and generally the whole thing worked (very different to another mining company which i won't mention).
+Not far from the town the huge open-cut mines extracted silver, lead and zinc.
+As part of the rebuild, BHP brought in services and schools and generally the whole thing works well.

 The roof is made of reeds

-We ended the day at Luna Salada, a hotel made from salt blocks - even the bed base and some of the dining chairs are huge chunks of salt.
+We ended the day at Luna Salada, a hotel made of salt blocks - even the bed base and some of the dining chairs are huge chunks of salt.
 And the floor in most places is loose crushed salt.
-Fascinating! the hotel looks out over the huge salt plain.
+Fascinating!
+The hotel looks out over a humongus salt plain.

 The floor is covered with crushed salt - very hard to wheel a case across!